thenameiswiiwin/nvim/README.md

 - `<leader>xX` (Trouble workspace diagnostics): Opens the Trouble panel with project-wide diagnostics.
 Use this to see all issues across your project.

+- `<leader>ts` (Toggle TS Playground): Opens the Treesitter Playground for debugging syntax trees and queries.

 ## Advanced Usage Scenarios

 ### Web Development Workflow